TBro1998/ASE-Server-Docker/README.md

 ### Using Docker Compose

-The project includes a `docker-compose.yml` file and a `server.cfg` file, making it easier to manage the container using Docker Compose:
+The project includes a `docker-compose.yml` file and a `server.cfg` file.
+If you need to expose the RCON port, add the port mapping in `docker-compose.yml`.
+Using Docker Compose makes it easier to manage the container:

 ```bash
 # Build and start the container